Do I need insurance to be a member?

 No, we do not require it for membership, but we still recommend having insurance to comply with federal law.
 Sunny Health DPC does not replace insurance, being a member of our practice covers your primary care needs but does not cover hospitalizations or major surgery or specialist care if needed, this is when your insurance is used.
 Direct primary care pairs well with high deductible health plans.

 Please review our Prices page on website

-Yes! you will need to sign a one time waiver declaring that neither you or our office will directly bill medicare for our services.
-Your medicare can still be used for labs, imaging, medications and specialist care as well as hospitalizations.
+Yes! you will need to sign a one-time waiver declaring that neither you nor, our office will directly bill Medicare for our services.
+Your Medicare can still be used for labs, imaging, medications and specialist care as well as hospitalizations.

 What if I decide to cancel?